oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md

 ## **Running the Automation Toolkit**

-Once the previous script 'createTenancyConfig.py' has been run successfully, next step is to choose the appropriate CD3 Excel Sheet and update the setUpOCI.properties file at /cd3user/tenancies/<customer\_name>/<customer\_name>\_setUpOCI.properties.
+Once the previous script 'createTenancyConfig.py' has been run successfully, next step is to choose the appropriate CD3 Excel Sheet and update the setUpOCI.properties file at _/cd3user/tenancies/<customer\_name>/<customer\_name>\_setUpOCI.properties_.
 Finally, run the commands displayed in the console output of the previous script.
 These commands are also made available in the cmds.log file of the output directory for future reference.

 ### **Excel Sheet Templates**

 Below are the CD3 templates for the latest release having standardised IAM Components (compartments, groups and policies), Network Components and Events & Notifications Rules as per CIS Foundations Benchmark for Oracle Cloud.

-Details on how to fill the data into the excel sheet can be found in the Blue section of each sheet inside the excel file.
-Make appropriate changes to the templates eg region and use them as is for deployment.
+Details on how to fill data into the excel sheet can be found in the Blue section of each sheet inside the excel file.
+Make appropriate changes to the templates eg region and use for deployment.

 |Excel Sheet| Purpose                                                                                                                    |
 |-----------|----------------------------------------------------------------------------------------------------------------------------|